Origen-SDK/origen_testers/lib/origen_testers/decompiler/README.md

 #### Extending the Base

-Extending `OrigenTesters::Decompiler::Pattern` provides the entire `universal API`, but it also provides the shell to run the _grammars_, match them to _nodes_, _process_ the elements, then finally return a `decompiled pattern` object.
+Extending `OrigenTesters::Decompiler::Pattern` provides the entire `universal API`, but also provides the shell for going from pattern _pattern source_ to _decompiled pattern_ object.

-`Decompilation` is split into a few parts:
+`Decompilation` entails:

-1. Split the pattern source into `sections`, returning the start and stop lines for the `frontmatter`, `pinlist`, and the `vector body`.
+1. Splitting the pattern source into `sections`, returning the start and stop lines for the `frontmatter`, `pinlist`, and the `vector body`.
-2. Parse the `frontmatter`, storing the `AST` in memory.
+2. Parsing the `frontmatter`, storing the parsed contents in memory.
-3. Parse the `pinlist`, storing the `AST` in memory.
+3. Parsing the `pinlist`, storing the parsed contents in memory.

-The `vector body` itself it not actually parsed until required, and then its parsed and run line-by-line, only storing a single vector in memory at a time (unless the given `block` by the user saves them off manually...).
+The `vector body` itself it not actually parsed until required, and even then its parsed and run line-by-line, only storing a single vector in memory at a time (unless the given `block` by the user stores them manually).

 For `1.`, the `Pattern` class must provide a singleton-class instance variable `splitter_config`.
 The sections are assumed to be sequential, where the end of one section denotes